 Awards and Festival History

-Best Feature Film Award, Cinema Africano, Asia e Latin American in Milano, Italy
+Best Feature Film Award, Cinema Africano, Asia e Latin American in Milano 2017

 Best Documentary Award, Hong Kong IFF 2017, Documentary Competition

-Grand Prize, Millennium Docs Against Gravity Film Festival 2017
+Grand Prize, Millennium Docs Against Gravity FF 2017